Queen of Pentacles

 The richest person is not the one with the most money, but the one who knows how to convert money into a stable home and a good life.
 This is true wealth.

-The card shows this, with the top showing the Goddess of Spring, but the lower part of the card showing winter.
-Both are the same Goddess.
+The card shows this, with the top showing the goddess of spring, but the lower part of the card showing winter.
+Both are the same goddess.

 Persephone